trfunk/foundry-deduplicator-webp/README.md

 Collection of horrible python scripts I hacked together to deduplicate files in a foundry world, delete the duplicates and rewrite the foundry databases so the world doesn't break.
 Optional script to rewrite all the internal `.jpeg`, `.jpg` and `.png` files to `.webp`.
 Unsure how/if it deals with symlinks and/or Unicode characters. **Use at your own risk.**

+**WARNING: THE WEBP CONVERTER MIGHT INTRODUCE ISSUES WITH CASE-SENSITIVE FILESYSTEMS.**

 **Tested on/with:**
 - BG:DiA, CoS, DIP
 - Foundry 0.6.6.